Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Algorithms

-We leverage the analysis from \Cref{sec:acceleration_framework} to analyze \Cref{alg:strongly_agd}.
-First, in \Cref{lem:strong_converge} we show that the algorithm converges at the desired rate, by building off of \Cref{lem:agd_one_step} and using the specific parameter choices in \Cref{alg:strongly_agd}. \begin{restatable}[Strongly Quasar-Convex Convergence]{lem}{strongconverge} If $f$ is $L$-smooth and $(\1,\2)$-strongly quasar-convex with minimizer $x^*$, $\1 \in (0,1]$, and $\mu > 0$, then in each iteration $k \ge 0$ of Algorithm~\ref{alg:strongly_agd},
+We leverage the analysis from \Cref{sec:acceleration_framework} to analyze Algorithm \ref{alg:strongly_agd}.
+First, in Lemma \ref{lem:strong_converge} we show that the algorithm converges at the desired rate, by building off of Lemma \ref{lem:agd_one_step} and using the specific parameter choices in Algorithm \ref{alg:strongly_agd}.